michidk/swiftcontrol/README.md

   - there are predefined Keymaps for MyWhoosh, indieVelo / Training Peaks, and others
   - you can also create your own Keymaps for any other app
   - you can also use the mouse to click on a certain part of the screen, or use keyboard shortcuts

+## Alternatives
+- [qdomyos-zwift](https://www.qzfitness.com/) directly controls the trainer (as opposed to controlling the trainer app)

 ## Donate
 Please consider donating to support the development of this app :)